samaydhawale000/ciphrix-assignment/README.md

 ## Description

 This project demonstrates a web application built using modern web technologies (primarily React).
-It illustrates how you can structure a front-end codebase, manage state, handle UI, and integrate with APIs
+It illustrates how you can structure a front-end codebase, manage state, handle UI, and integrate with APIs.
+Additionally, I have shown my backend expertise

 ### What does it do?